 During spring break 2007 Will Ruberg joined 18 Wheeling Jesuit University classmates, faculty and staff in gutting houses in New Orleans that had been destroyed by Hurricane Katrina.
 For a commuter student like Will, being part of a service immersion trip provided a way to more fully connect with the WJU campus community.
 The Katrina relief trip helped Will bond with classmates and appreciate WJU's mission of preparing students for lifelong learning, leadership, and service with and among others.
 Will found it especially rewarding to be able to give back to New Orleans, his birthplace and home during his early years.

 Will died unexpectedly in September 2007.
-To honor him, the Wheeling Jesuit Class of 2008 decided that their graduation gift to the University would be a service immersion scholarship fudn, the graduates of 2009, continued the momentum with another senior class donation to the Will Ruberg scholarship fund.
+To honor him, the Wheeling Jesuit Class of 2008 decided that their graduation gift to the University would be a service immersion scholarship fund.
+The graduates of 2009 continued the momentum with another senior class donation to the Will Ruberg scholarship fund.

-To make a donation to the Will Ruberg Service Scholarship please click here and include "Will Ruberg Service Scholarship" in the comments/updates box.
-Thank you.
+To make a donation to the Will Ruberg Service Scholarship and include "Will Ruberg Service Scholarship" in the comments/updates box.